lidofinance/lido-staking-vault-cli/docs/cli/intro.md

 ## Documentation

-For additional information about available methods and functionality, refer to the [the documentation for the Lido Ethereum SDK](/category/commands).
+For additional information about available methods and functionality, refer to the [the documentation for the Lido Staking Vault CLI](/category/commands).